julelang/manual/src/std/net.md

 ```jule
 let mut DefaultResolver = Resolver{ ... }
 ```
 Default DNS resolver of the package\.
+Mutating this variable is not thread\-safe by default\.
+Most programs only need to configure it once, so performing configuration before introducing concurrency is the most common approach\.
+Otherwise, atomic access is required for Read/Write operations\.

 ---